The operational backbone for a membership network.

 Verified-review pipeline

 Reviews flow from intake into canonical records, matched on normalized email and name keys with captured record IDs.
-A failed match is flagged with an error note, never written silently.
+A failed match is flagged with an explicit error note, never written silently, and an intake guard distinguishes a genuine refusal from a misconfiguration, so a typo can't quietly reject a queue.

 What people ask about this work.